 I originally learned massage while training to become an athletic trainer at California State University Fullerton.
 I began providing massage to select athletes and referrals while I finished my education.
 Realizing athletic training was not my true path I shifted programs and completed my Bachelors of Science in Physical Education/Kinesiology and became a credentialed teacher for K-Adult in California.
 All the while I continued to practice massage “on the side”.
 Prior to leaving California I taught for a few years in public education.

 Eventually I moved to Washington and in 1991 received my license to practice massage.
 I have been practicing here ever since.
-I began teaching massage, kinesiology and other topics first at Seattle Massage School (now closed) for 7 years and then Brenneke School of Massage (now Cortiva, Seattle) for 11 years.
+I began teaching massage, kinesiology and other topics first at Seattle Massage School (now closed) for 7 years and then Brenneke School of Massage (later Cortiva, Seattle which is now closed) for 11 years.
 I also taught massage at Bastyr University for 17 years.
 I continue to serve as a guest presenter at local massage schools and I teach advanced techniques, ethics and various other continuing education topics for licensed therapist.
 I also served as Director of Education at both SMS and Brenneke, and served on the Commission of Massage Therapy Accreditation supporting the advancement of massage education, professional practices and legislative activities (local, state and national).

 I remain current with the latest research as it feeds my practice, teaching, consulting and spirit, advancing my understanding of the human anatomy and physiology, bio-psycho-social understandings of pain and much more.
 I consistently bring this information to the massage table, classroom, consultations and professional interactions.